pclifford/borderlands2/README.md

     python savefile.py -m "" --little-endian console.sav pc.sav

+## How do I take a copy of all my character's items?

+All items stored and held in the character's bank or inventory can be exported to a text file as a list of codes, in a format compatible with Gibbed's save
+editor:

+    python savefile.py -e items.txt your-save-game.sav

+## How do I import those items back into a character?

+A text file of codes generated as above, or assembled by hand, can be imported into a character like so:

+    python savefile.py -i items.txt old.sav new.sav

+(Don't forget to add --little-endian if you're creating a save file for the PC version.)

+By default all items will be inserted into the inventory, but this can be changed with a line containing "; Bank" to indicate that all following items should go into the bank, or one of either "; Weapons" or "; Items" to indicate that all following items should go into the inventory.
+For example, importing a file containing the following will put a Vault Hunter's Relic into the inventory and a Righteous Infinity pistol into the bank:

+    ; Bank
+    BL2(h0Hd1Z+jY/s2Qy++Zu8Ba9qXoOmjwJ6NhrlsOmhNMX+oJo5CfQns)
+    ; Items
+    BL2(B2vuv4tz1zSQCf2pqLJCS5XD/tKN4FXpjRJLnn1v85U=)

 ## How do I just extract the player data?

 Extract the raw protocol buffer data from a save file: